 Contact a Rotary Action Group to:

 Join a Rotary Action Group to share your expertise and make a difference in projects outside your club or district.
-To get involved, look at our directory and contact the action group you're interested in.
+To get involved, look at our and contact the action group you're interested in.

 Promoting peace